melanieplageman/debugging_planner/README.md

+# Code
+On my fork of Postgres, find the code for the hack discussed in the presentation case study [github.com/melanieplageman/postgres/tree/experiment_null_in_subquery]

 # Terminology
 Terms I use in the presentation.
 Most definitions are gathered loosely from the PostgreSQL documentation, unless otherwise specified.